Shellyspike/Primo/Primo.Networking_en.md

 # Package Description: Primo.Networking

-The **Primo.Networking** package provides a powerful set of tools for working with HTTP and SOAP requests on the Linux platform.
+The **Primo.Networking** package provides a powerful set of tools for working with HTTP and SOAP requests.
 This package is especially useful for developers working with external service integration and process automation.

 ## General Information

-**Primo.Networking** is a comprehensive set of elements designed for performing HTTP and SOAP requests in a Linux environment.
+**Primo.Networking** is a comprehensive set of elements designed for performing HTTP and SOAP requests.
 It allows for easy configuration of requests, management of authentication, and handling of responses.

 ## Getting Started